7 Reasons Fall is the Right Time to Replace Your Roof

 - Another reason to take care of roof replacement in the autumn is that once winter storms start up, any existing small holes or leaks will almost inevitably get worse.
 Add to that the weight of a heavy snowfall or the danger of ice dams and you've got a recipe for disaster.

-- If you're tempted to put off replacing your roof until the middle of winter, think again.
-Although December to March is the slow season for roofing contractors in cold climates, don't automatically expect to hire a roofer at a lower price.
+- If you're tempted to put off replacing your roof till the middle of winter, think again.
+Though December to March is the slow season for roofing contractors in cold climes, don't automatically expect to hire a roofer at a lower price.
 Some contractors will indeed offer a discount of up to 25 percent on winter jobs.
-However, many roofing crews get busy with other types of building work in the winter months … or take a much-needed vacation after the summer and fall rush.
+However, many roofing crews get busy with other types of building work in the winter months … or take a much-needed vacation after the summer-to-fall rush.

 - Reroof in autumn to save on heating bills and keep your family cozy in winter.
 If your HVAC system is located in the attic, a new roof will help it operate at peak effectiveness.